- Can ABCpdf convert my Microsoft Office documents to PDF?

 -

-Assuming it takes longer than 15 seconds you need to adjust the timeout - see the HtmlOptions.Timeout property.
+Assuming it takes longer than 20 seconds you need to adjust the timeout - see the HtmlOptions.Timeout property.

-Don't make the timeout too high - keep it realistic.
+Do not make the timeout too high - keep it realistic.
 If you set a HtmlOptions.Timeout value of ten minutes and a HtmlOptions.RetryCount of 5 then you are telling ABCpdf that it can spend up to an hour trying to get the page.
 If this happens, to all intents and purposes it will look as if the process has hung.

 Occasionally timeouts may be reported because ABCpdf does not have permission to access a page.
 However this is unusual.
 If you suspect that this may be the case you will need to run through the blank page troubleshooting instructions in the previous section.

-- Why doesn't my font work?
+- Why does my font not work?

 -